The online Comment window has expired

 • 10158419493209496

-Uriel WolfeBlank about 4 years ago
+Uriel WolfeBlank over 4 years ago

 People are really struggling right now with the multiple threats of poverty, unemployment, and covid-19.
 Our society is to be judged by how we treat the most vulnerable.
 This is a tangible step that you, as lawmakers can do to ensure that people will be safer and more supported.
 PLEASE pass strong Tenant Protection upgrades NOW.